cloudflare/cloudflare-docs/content/fundamentals/api/reference/limits.md

 The global rate limit for Cloudflare's API is 1200 requests per five minutes.
 If you exceed this, all API calls for the next five minutes will be blocked, receiving a HTTP 429 response.

-Some specific API calls have their own limits and are documented separately, such as the:
+Some specific API calls have their own limits and are documented separately, such as the following:

 - [Cache Purge APIs](https://developers.cloudflare.com/api/operations/zone-purge)
 - [GraphQL APIs](/analytics/graphql-api/limits/)